People

 Profile

-I research and teach public relations public affairs and lobbying.
+I research and teach strategic communication, public relations and lobbying.
 I am the director of the EUPRERA Network on Public Affairs and Lobbying in Europe.
-I began my academic career later than most after spending 12 years working in public relations lobbying and campaigns management.
+I began my academic career later than most after spending 12 years working in public affairs and campaigns management.

-My main expertise and focus is on finding ways to square public relations and lobbying with the needs of democratic systems.
+My main expertise and focus is on finding ways to square strategic communications and lobbying with the needs of democratic systems.
 What makes “good” communication?
 How are we going to make lobbying more equal between the resource-rich and the resource-poor?
 How does PR become a public service profession?
-What are the main language strategies in lobbying and to what extent are these strategies predictable?
+How can lobbying align with sustainability pledges?
+Why is stakeholder empowerment becoming an objective of corporate social responsibility?
+And how?
+What are the main language strategies in lobbying?

-I also have expertise in the targeting of older voters in political communication and the often irrational relationship between strategic communicators and older audiences.
+I also have expertise in the targeting of older voters in political communication, and an ongoing interest in the impact of ageism on the careers of strategic communication practitioners and journalists.

 I am interested in bridging the gap between academic research and reflective practitioners.

-View and subscribe to my newsletter - The Wall Jump: https://thewalljump.substack.com/
+View and subscribe to my occasional newsletter - The Wall Jump

 Research

-My main focus has been on finding ways to square public relations and lobbying with the needs of democratic systems.
+My main focus has been on finding ways to square strategic communication and lobbying with the needs of democratic systems.
 What makes “good” communication?
 Exploring how agonistic democracy theory helps us understand that dialogic communication is not a cure-all answer to ethical dilemmas.
 How are we going to make lobbying more equal between the resource-rich and the resource-poor?
 How does PR become a public service profession?
-What are the main language strategies in lobbying and to what extent are these strategies predictable?
+What are the main language strategies in lobbying?
+How can lobbying align with sustainability pledges?
+Why is stakeholder empowerment becoming an objective of corporate social responsibility?

-I am currently the impact coordinator for the School of Media, Communication and Sociology
+I am currently the Enterprise coordinator for the School of Media, Communication and Sociology

 Publications